How does it work when Airbnb confirms your identity?

 - Storing and removing the photo of your ID

-- Other ways ID info may be used
+- Other ways identification info may be used

 - About photo matching

-The photo you take of yourself needs to match your photo on your ID, and your ID must appear to be valid.
-If your photos don’t match, you’re under 18, or your ID doesn't appear to be valid, you won't be able to book the listing requiring an ID.
-If you’re under 18, all current reservations will also be canceled.
+If you're asked to take a photo of yourself, it needs to match your photo on your ID, and your ID must be valid.
+If your photos don’t match, if you’re under 18 or your ID doesn't appear to be valid, you won't be able to book a listing requiring an ID.
+If you’re under 18, all current reservations will also be cancelled.

-You have 3 options for adding your ID:
+You may have a few options for verifying your identity:

 - Take a photo of your ID using your phone

-- Take a photo using your computer’s or mobile device’s web camera
+- Take a photo using the camera on your computer or mobile device

 - Upload an existing photo of your ID

 This may happen for a couple of reasons.
-For example, some hosts require their guests to provide a government ID in order to book their place or experience.
+For example, some hosts require their guests to complete identity verification in order to book their place or experience.

-There are also times when we’ll ask for an ID to help us confirm you’re really you.
+There are also times when Airbnb will ask you to confirm your identity to help us make sure you’re really you.

 But whatever the reason, your ID will never be shared with a host or anyone else who uses Airbnb.

-If you need to come back and finish adding your ID later, that’s fine.
+If you need to come back and finish confirming your identity later, that’s fine.
 Just go to airbnb.com/verify and you can pick up where you left off.

 Depending on your location and what country you’re from, you may be able to add one of the following types of government ID: